MuhammadMooazam/MuhammadMooazam/README.md

 ## EXPERIENCE

 ### Faysal Bank Limited | Digital Trainee Officer (IT) | August 2022– Present
-Working on System Integration on IIB.
+Working on the development of ESB on IBM Integration Bus and IBM App Connect.

-### IBM | Qiskit Advocate (Ambassador) | August 2020– Present
+### IBM | Qiskit Advocate (Ambassador) | August 2020 – Present
-Working on Quantum Computing.
+Working on Quantum Computing and its promotion.

 ### NAVTTC NED UET | IoT Instructor | January 2021– December 2021
-Teaching Internet of Things.
+Taught the Internet of Things.

 ### NAVTTC SSUET | IoT Instructor | March 2022– September 2022
-Teaching Internet of Things.
+Taught the Internet of Things.

-### NCCS LAB NEDUET | Quantum Computing Intern | November2020 – January 2020
+### NCCS LAB NEDUET | Quantum Computing Intern | November2020 – January 2021
-Researched of Quantum Key Distribution.
+Researched on Quantum Key Distribution.

-### UTF Labs | Internet of Things Intern | MAY 2021 - PRESENT
+### UTF Labs | Internet of Things Intern | APRIL 2021 - MAY 2021
-Worked on IoT device and its PCB designing.
+Worked on IoT devices and their PCB designs.

 ### IDP Pakistan | Ambassador Intern | MARCH 2021 - APRIL 2021
 Worked as an ambassador for Pakistan's biggest educational expo.

-### QCC NEDUET | Founder and Vice President | December 2019–Present
+### QCC NEDUET | Founder and Vice President | December 2019– December 2021
-Working on development and promotion of Quantum Computing and leading a team.
+Working on the development and promotion of Quantum Computing and leading a team.

 <br/>